Moving to the U.S.

 If a lien holder has your car title, request a letter giving permission to take the vehicle out of the country.
 The letter should be on the financing company's letterhead and signed by someone in the lender's management.
 It should include a name, phone number, and email address for any questions.
 The letter should be an original.

-Five federal agencies regulate the importation of vehicles to the United States:
+Five federal agencies regulate the import of vehicles to the United States:

 - National Highway Traffic Safety Administration